maialopes19/PokerGame/README.md

 # PokerGame

 This is a game which can only be played by one player vs cpu.
+This application was developed in java.
 And in this version, the player can only win whenever there is a combination of cards, if there is no combinaiton, a message will appear making sure that no one wins the game.
 This game still has lots of rooms for improvements, and this improvements will be made after some time.